pballada/pballada.github.io/_posts/2024-06-11-swiftui-state-patterns.markdown

 ### Considerations
 - **Global Reach:** Makes sense for data that is truly global (like user preferences, theming, or session info).
 - **Scalability:** Overusing `@EnvironmentObject` for everything can lead to a less structured architecture.
 Use it for data that genuinely spans across many parts of the app.
-- **Dependency Clarity:** Child views depend on having the environment object available, which can make testing or separate view previews more complex (though SwiftUI’s Previews let you inject environment objects).
+- **Dependency Clarity:** Child views depend on having the environment object available, which can make testing or separate view previews more complex (though SwiftUI's Previews let you inject environment objects).

 ---